top of page

 Frequently Asked Questions

-I know that starting therapy, especially for a child or teen, can bring up a lot of questions.
+I know that starting therapy can bring up a lot of questions.
 This page is here to give you clear, honest answers so you feel informed and supported from the very beginning.
 Still wondering about something?
-Reach out anytime—I’m happy to help.
+Reach out anytime, I’m happy to help.

 How do we get started?

-The first step is to contact me for a free 15–20 minute phone consultation.
-This gives us a chance to talk through your concerns, answer any initial questions, and see if we’re a good fit.
+The first step is to contact me.
+From there we can chat via email or set up a 15–20 minute phone consultation.
+This will give us a chance to talk through your concerns, answer any initial questions, and see if we’re a good fit.

 If we decide to move forward, we’ll schedule an intake session.